 - Native visibility into clusters, topics, connectors, schemas, and ksqlDB.

-- End-to-end pipeline views and lag tracking integrated with Confluent tooling.
+- End-to-end pipeline views and lag tracking are integrated with Confluent tooling.

 - Governance and data-flow context alongside operational metrics.